cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 Batch Processing of Logs with WiseWorkflow
 ==========================================
-Wise implements a simple Workflow, which executes every 10 minutes a Map/Reduce job that computes the bounce counts of the Web pages seen in the Apache access logs.
+Wise implements a simple Workflow, which executes every 10 minutes a Map/Reduce job that computes the bounce counts of the Web pages seen in the Web server access logs.

 All this is done in the ``WiseWorkflow`` class::